Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Move To
 =======

-You can use :py:meth:`.InstrumentContext.move_to` to move a pipette any location on the deck.
+You can use :py:meth:`.InstrumentContext.move_to` to move a pipette to any location on the deck.

-For example, we can move to the first tip in our tip rack:
+For example, to specify the first tip in our tip rack:

 .. code-block:: python

     pipette.move_to(tiprack['A1'])

-You can also specify at what height you would like the robot to move to inside of a location using :py:meth:`.Well.top` and :py:meth:`.Well.bottom` methods on that location (more on these methods and others like them in the :ref:`v2-location-within-wells` section):
+To specify at a height to move to inside of a location use :py:meth:`.Well.top` and :py:meth:`.Well.bottom` (more on these methods in :ref:`v2-location-within-wells` section):

 .. code-block:: python